IBM/ollama-bar/README.md

+# ARCHIVED

+**This project predates the out-of-the-box desktop app support for Ollama.
+Please check out ollama.com/download to get the latest Ollama desktop app!**

 # Ollama Bar

 This is a simple macOS status bar that allows you to start/stop/view [ollama](https://ollama.com/) from the menu bar.